Tunisian President Says Parliament Suspended Indefinitely - UrduPoint

 "It has become clearer than ever that the president does not want anyone other than himself in power," he added.

-The intervention has faced condemnation from judges and Saied's opponents, in particular the Islamist-inspired Ennahdha party, the largest bloc in parliament.
+The intervention has faced condemnation from judges and Saied's opponents, in particular Ennahdha, the largest bloc in parliament.

 Several politicians, businessmen and judges, as well as members of parliament -- who lost their immunity after Saied suspended the legislature -- have said they have been banned from travelling abroad or put under house arrest without warning.

-Their claims have sparked a chorus of condemnation, with critics denouncing "arbitrary" and "unjustified" measures.
+Their claims have sparked condemnation, with critics denouncing "arbitrary" and "unjustified" measures.

 "The freedom to travel is a constitutional right which I promise to guarantee," he said last week in response to critics.